 The London seminar, organised by a steering group of Romanticists from the London area, meets monthly on a late Friday afternoon and features a series of distinguished visiting speakers from across the UK, Europe, and beyond.
 Some seminars involve the pairing of speakers from different countries, a key aim of the series being to foster dialogue between Romanticists in the UK and scholars from abroad.
 All aspects of Romanticism are covered, including comparative and interdisciplinary topics.
 The seminar is open to everyone, including postgraduates and members of the public.
 Admission is free.
 Each seminar is followed by a wine reception to which everyone is invited.

 The Paris symposium, held annually in spring, is organised by a steering group of Romanticists from French institutions, with assistance from the Société d’Études du Romantisme Anglais and in liaison with the London team.
-The theme of the 2017 symposium was ‘Wordsworth: The French Connection’.
-Details of the 2018 symposium will be announced shortly.
+The theme of the 2018 symposium is Exiles, Émigrés and Expatriates in Romantic-Era Paris and London.
+Details will be announced on this site shortly.

 We look forward to welcoming you to our events.